wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 #### Basic concept

-So far, we've only considered *independent* tasks in our applications, i.e., tasks that can be executed in any order and concurrently.
-In other words, given a computer with as many cores as tasks and sufficient RAM capacity, But in many, many, real-world applications this is not the case.
+So far, we've only considered *independent* tasks in our parallel programs, i.e., tasks that can be executed in any order and concurrently.
+In other words, given a computer with as many cores as tasks and sufficient RAM capacity, all tasks can run concurrently.
+But in many, many, real-world programs this is not the case.
 Instead, tasks exhibit *dependencies*.
 In other words, some tasks cannot execute before other tasks are done.

 As an analogy, consider a chef cooking a meal.
 First, they need to select and procure the ingredients.
 Second, they need to cook these ingredients.
 Finally, the cooked ingredients must be plated.
 None of these tasks may be completed out of order.
 The "cook ingredients" task depends on the "procure ingredients", and the "plate meal" task depends on the "cook ingredients" task.
-A convenient way to represent such applications is a *Directed Acyclic Graph (DAG)*, in which *vertices are tasks* and *edges are dependencies*.
-For the "cook a meal" application, the DAG representation is straightforward, and depicted in the figure below:
+A convenient way to represent such programs is a *Directed Acyclic Graph (DAG)*, in which *vertices are tasks* and *edges are dependencies*.
+For the "cook a meal" program, the DAG representation is straightforward, and depicted in the figure below:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_chain_dag.svg">Chain DAG</object>